-Neck strain is one of the leading causes of chronic pain experienced by adults.
+Neck strain is one of the leading causes of pain experienced by adults.
 It can range from a mild, nagging pain to pain that is debilitating and limits the ability to perform daily activities.
 Recognizing the symptoms and causes, however, can lead to quick relief.
 Read on to find out more.

 - 1 Neck Strain Symptoms